-You might think I’m talking about a runny nose or some sneezes here and there.
+If you aren’t a current sufferer, you might think I’m talking about a runny nose or some sneezes here and there.
 Again, you’d be wrong.
 It’s far worse.
 For weeks you can be plagued by sore throat, amazing phlegm production, constant runny nose, watery, itchy eyes, intermittent sneezing attacks, and a hacking cough.
 A guy who moved from Los Angeles to Central Texas reported that he had to start allergy shots after encountering cedar.
 “The fact that I can hold a regular conversation and see you five feet in front of me means it’s made a world of difference so far,” he told a reporter.

-Like the LA guy, I got weekly allergy injections that consist of ever-increasing doses of the allergens that I am sensitive to with hopes of building up an immunity to them.
-You have to go to the allergist’s office to get the weekly shot, and then wait for 15 minutes to make sure you don’t go into systemic shock.
+Like the LA guy, I opted for weekly allergy injections that consist of ever-increasing doses of the allergens that I am sensitive to with hopes of building up an immunity to them.
+This approach requires a visit to the allergist’s office to get the weekly shot, and then a wait time of 15 minutes afterwards to make sure you don’t go into systemic shock.
 If this were to happen, my understanding is that a shot of epinephrine would be quickly administered.
-(I always envision John Travolta giving Uma Thurman a shot in her heart in Pulp Fiction!)
+(I always envision John Travolta in “Pulp Fiction” giving Uma Thurman a shot in her heart!)
 But I digress.
 How effective are these shots?
 Usually, they work to minimize my reactions, but with very high pollen counts, I still suffer.
 Just not as bad.

 Now, I hear some of you saying, “This is not going to happen to me – I’ve never had any allergies, so I’m probably immune.”
 Not necessarily so, I assure you.
 Sensitivities to pollen can occur at almost any time.
 And if you think you can predict anything after a single cedar season, again, you are misinformed.
 It takes about seven years before new residents fall prey to Satan cedar.
 But, at least you can say you had seven good years.

-But wait!
-It’s not all about you.
+But remember: It’s not all about you.
 If you have children, why would you subject them to this torture?
 They can get cedar fever, just like I did, and if they are miserable, you will be miserable.
 And if you are in cedar fever hell already, you will be doubly miserable when your kids are sick and you are washing out their nasal passages and sucking out nasal production (polite word) with those bulb things.
 There’s nothing more pitiful than a sick kid.
 And if you have a sick spouse?
 Quadruple agony!

 In short, cedar is the most evil tree ever allowed to spread anywhere.
 Moreover, there seems to be a controversy about whether cedar trees suck more water from the ground than other trees.
 Water sucker or not, I think it’s time to start a cedar removal movement.

 But there could be a silver lining to this cedar fever misery.
 If we make a concerted effort to publicize it, maybe fewer people will move to Austin, and this horrible tree can serve a higher purpose.
 How about a new city moniker: “Cedar Fever Capital of the World?”
-And then, let’s consider a Cedar Fever music festival at Zilker Park, giving our city leaders another opportunity to authorize the trampling and destruction of park grass.
+And while we’re at it, let’s consider a Cedar Fever music festival at Zilker Park, giving our city leaders another opportunity to authorize the trampling and destruction of park grass.
 Only certain musicians could participate — those who are roused from their sick beds to perform, all the while sneezing, sniffling, and tripping on antihistamines.
 Just like Woodstock!